More Aussies renovating homes: 3 expert ways to get value for your money

 - 2021 Mozo Experts Choice Award winner^

-The OurMoneyMarket Special Offer Low Rate Personal Loan may be the perfect option to fund your home reno.
-Not only does this unsecured loan come with a tonne of handy features like a weekly, fortnightly or monthly repayment schedule, free extra repayments and redraws, there’s a discounted rate up for grabs!
-This competitive one-year rate sits at 5.40% p.a.
-(6.36% p.a. comparison rate*), which then reverts to a higher rate afterwards depending on your credit rating.
+The OurMoneyMarket Low Rate Personal Loan may be the perfect option to fund your home reno.
+Not only does this unsecured loan come with a tonne of handy features like a weekly, fortnightly or monthly repayment schedule, free extra repayments and redraws, there’s low rates for grabs!
+With this loan rates start at a competitive 5.45% p.a.
+(6.07% p.a. comparison rate*) based on an applicant's credit rating.
 Customers can borrow anywhere from $2,001 to $75,000 with this product and loan terms range between 1 and 7 years.
-Just keep in mind you’ll need to fork out a $150 application fee, but after that there are no ongoing or early repayment costs to worry about.
+Just keep in mind you’ll need to fork out a $250 application fee, but after that there are no ongoing or early repayment costs to worry about.

 Other ways to pay for a home renovation: